joshuarubin/zb/README.md

 To see which tests would be executed (because their results are not-cached or the `-f` flag was provided), use the `-l` flag.

-Since dependency calculation can sometimes add a non-trivial amount of time to the `zb test` command, `go generate` will not be executed by default.
-Use the `--generate, -g` flag to enable `go generate` as necessary.
+Since dependency calculation can sometimes add a non-trivial amount of time to the `zb test` command, `go generate` will not be executed.

 ### complete